 - ♦ Over the years, the capital markets in East Asian economies have also grown rapidly.
-At year end 2013, the combined market capitalisation of all East Asian stock exchanges amounted to US\$15.8 trillion, behind the market capitalisation of U. S. stock exchanges of US\$24.0 trillion but ahead of the market capitalisation of all European stock exchanges combined of US\$13.2 trillion. - ◆ Again, this is a relatively recent phenomenon.
+At year end 2014, the combined market capitalisation of all East Asian stock exchanges amounted to US\$18.0 trillion, behind the market capitalisation of U. S. stock exchanges of US\$26.3 trillion but ahead of the market capitalisation of all European stock exchanges combined of US\$12.1 trillion. - ◆ Again, this is a relatively recent phenomenon.
 For example, the Chinese stock exchanges at Shanghai and Shenzhen did not even get started until the mid-1990s. - ◆ Relatively speaking, the Tokyo Stock Exchange has fallen way behind.
 In the early 1990s, it had a market capitalisation comparable to that of the New York Stock Exchange.
-At year end 2013, its market capitalisation was only approximately a quarter of that of New York Stock Exchange.
+At year end 2014, its market capitalisation was only approximately a quarter of that of New York Stock Exchange (see the following Chart).